Many or all companies we feature compensate us. Compensation and editorial

 By selling with EasyKnock, homeowners can make a more competitive offer on their next home because it’s not contingent on the homeowners selling their home before buying a new home.

-There are two main companies that have similar offerings to EasyKnock: Truehold and Sell2Rent.
-They each have a sale-leaseback program in which the homeowner can sell the home and then rent it back from the new owner.
+There is a main company that offers offerings similar to EasyKnock: Truehold.
+It has a sale-leaseback program in which the homeowner can sell the home and then rent it back from the new owner.

-However, their operation is different from EasyKnock’s, and some nuances are important to understand before choosing an EasyKnock alternative.
+However, its operation differs from EasyKnock’s, and some nuances are important to understand before it.

 Truehold